Trajectory-aware Shifted State Space Models for Online Video Super-Resolution: Methodology

 \subsection{Discontinuity for Hilbert Scanning}

 To evaluate the spatial discontinuity of Hilbert scannings in local windows, we define the discontinuity degree ${D}_d$ as follows.
 If the four adjacent areas are successively scanned, the region consisting of these four scanned areas is considered as continuous (${D}_d$ = 0); otherwise, the discontinuity degree ${D}_d$ equals the number of areas that are not successively scanned.
 For a region consisting of four adjacent areas, the range of discontinuity degree is ${D}_d \in \{0,1,2,3\}$.
-This is illustrated in Figure~\ref{fig_shifted} (a), where four typical Hilbert scannings, i.e., $\texttt{Scan-1}$, $\texttt{Scan-2}$, $\texttt{Scan-3}$ and $\texttt{Scan-4}$ are shown on a 4$\times$4 grid.
-Here the region with ${D}_d$ = 1 is marked by a green circle and the region with ${D}_d$ = 2 is marked by a red circle.

-Moreover, we extend the general case to that based on the 8$\times$8 grid to further discuss the discontinuity degrees.
-An 8$\times$8 region is partitioned into four 4$\times$4 local regions and we illustrate the discontinuity degree ${D}_d$ within and between local windows under $\texttt{Scan-1}$ in Figure~\ref{fig_shifted} (b).
-It can be observed that both intra-window discontinuity and inter-window discontinuity exist.
-In particular, due to the nature of Hilbert scanning, the central region between windows is widely spaced (the inter-window discontinuity), resulting in inter-level gaps.
-Here, the discontinuity degree ${D}_d$ equals 3 - we mark this region with a gray circle in Figure~\ref{fig_shifted} (b).
+This is illustrated in ~\autoref{fig_shifted} (a), where four typical Hilbert scannings, i.e., $\mathcal{G}_{Scan} U(1) U(1) U(1) U(1) D(1) L(1) R(1) U(1) L(1) D(1) R(1)$$\rightarrow$\texttt{Scan-2}. \\ These four procedures and their elimination values $\delta$ are illustrated in ~\autoref{fig_suppshift2}.
+It can be inferred that these four procedures can obtain the best elimination performance.
+Besides, we also found that these procedures have obvious symmetry.
+Furthermore, the $UL(1/2/3)$ and $UR(1/2/3)$ shift operations also have the same symmetry.
+The procedures of the $UL(1/2/3)$ and $UR(1/2/3)$ shift operations are illustrated in the Figure.
+3 (c) in our paper (also shown in ~\autoref{fig_suppshift4} in this file).
+Therefore, in our paper, we have determined to use the procedures (1) and (2) to construct our shifted SSMs blocks in the TSMA module.
+It is noted that although the second Hilbert scanning brings new discontinuous areas, these areas have already been overcome in the first scanning because the discontinuous areas do not overlap when using the two Hilbert scannings.